tengcharmaine/tp/docs/UserGuide.md

 ## Appendix: Planned Enhancements

 1. **Support for multiple phone numbers**: Allow users to add multiple phone numbers for a single patient record.
+2. **Error handling**: Improve error messages in `edit` command to check for existance of IC number in the event of empty fields.

 --------------------------------------------------------------------------------------------------------------------